 Diagnosis for a Hip Labral Tear

-- Conduct a thorough medical examination and talk with you about your pattern of symptoms.
+- We will conduct a thorough medical examination and talk with you about your pattern of symptoms.

 - Review any material sent to us by your referring physician, if you have one.